-I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what should have been a simple, chain free conveyancing.
-Corbridge is where the house is located.
-What do you suggest?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a straight forward, no chain conveyancing.
+Corbridge is the location of the property.
+Is there any guidance you can impart?

-Flying freeholds in Corbridge are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Corbridge you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Corbridge may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Corbridge are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Corbridge you must be sure that your lawyer goes through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Corbridge may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 I am using a search engine for the phrase cheap conveyancing in Corbridge it shows results of numerous solicitorslocally.
 With so much choice what is the best way to find the right solicitor for me?

 The best method of finding a suitable conveyancer is via trusted referral, so enquire of colleagues and those you trust who have acquired a property in Corbridge or a respected estate agent or mortgage broker.
 Charges for conveyancing in Corbridge differ, so it's advisable to secure at least three estimates from different companies.
 Make sure that you clarify what costs in the quote includes.